This was written by Johnnie, a member of the Youth Advisory Board.

 On Wednesday, September 13, Malika, a fellow Plan International USA Youth Advisory Board member, and I took our seats at the Hart and Russell Senate Office Buildings.
 When the opportunity to partake in Hill Day arose, I had no idea what to expect, but I knew that it would be a day to connect my passion for Plan’s work with my interest in government.
 The day ended up exceeding my expectations and proved to be an extremely educational experience.

-Being a part of those meetings allowed me experience political activism for causes that I’m passionate about in a different, more direct way.
+Being a part of those meetings allowed me to experience political activism for causes that I’m passionate about in a different, more direct way.
 Before Hill Day, I was vaguely familiar with advocacy, but being able to actually participate has impacted my view of it drastically.
 Malika and I had a seat at the table and felt like valued members of a team that is working to ensure that the voices of women and girls are listened to around the world.